The Perfect Getaway: A foodie tour of New Orleans

 Morning

-Start your day with a delicious taste of a local favorite: Eating beignets with a cafe au lait at 160-year-old Cafe du Monde on Decatur Street.
+Start your day with a delicious taste of a local favorite: Eating beignets with a café au lait at 160-year-old Cafe du Monde on Decatur Street.

 Cafe du Monde